 - 1. The Employer agrees to maintain a safe and healthy environment in the work place. - 2.
 A Health and Safety Committee shall be established and maintained as required by Workers' Compensation Act.
 The Health and Safety Committee shall develop a plan to assist in meeting the WHMIS requirements of the Federal and Provincial WHMIS legislation. - 3.
-A teacher shall not be disciplined or penalized for refusal to work in conditions that he/she reasonably believes are unsafe or where health is at risk.

-4. Teachers have a duty to render assistance in an emergency.
-School District No. 53 (Okanagan Similkameen) Working Document July 1, 2013 - June 30, 2019 Page | 54 5.
+A teacher shall not be disciplined or penalized for refusal to work in conditions that the teacher reasonably believes are unsafe or where health is at risk. - 4.
+Teachers have a duty to render assistance in an emergency. - 5.
 The examination of students for communicable diseases or infestations shall not be the responsibility of any teacher.